clemlatz/sequelize-heroku/README.md

 sequelize-heroku
 ================

+/!\ This package is no longer needed to connect sequelize to heroku database and is not maintained anymore /!\

 Easily connects your node app to Heroku databases with Sequelize by parsing Heroku's environnement variable (eg. `DATABASE_URL` for Heroku Postgres), so you don't need to worry about credentials, hard code them into your code or use a config file.

 Currently works with Heroku Postgres and ClearDB MySQL.